Green hydrogen and Power-to-X products

 Other ministries and their activities

 The German ministries, each working within their own remit, have joined together to help develop PtX products.
 The aim is to make them commercially viable as quickly as possible.
 Initiatives that focus on supply are being coordinated by the BMZ (production of green hydrogen in development cooperation partner countries); those that are concerned with the demand side (developing the market for PtX products in Germany) are mainly being led by the Federal Ministry for Economic Affairs and Climate Action (BMWK), the Federal Ministry for Digital and Transport (BMDV) and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).
-In addition, the Federal Ministry of Education and Research (BMBF) is funding pilot plants and living labs in Germany for research and demonstration purposes, thus fostering mutual learning among various participants in an experimental environment.
+In addition, the Federal Ministry of Education and Research (BMBF) is funding pilot plants and living labs in Germany for research and demonstration purposes, thus fostering peer-to-peer learning in an experimental environment.

 Contact